brito-rafa/linux-forensics-collector/README.md

 linux-forensics-collector
 ===========================

-This is the repo for the CitiHPC Forensics Collector.
+This is the repo for the Linux Forensics Collector.

 This tool collects static and dynamic data from a server.
 The dynamic data is collected by a user rdefined interval and interactions.

+It uses standards linux command lines for such, not requiring any especial software.
+There is an analyzer written on perl - but this is only the collector.

 revision history